lunacles/eulaquery/README.md

 ## About The Project

-This project can be located at https://eulaquery.xyz and is completely free-to-use!
+This project can be located at [TODO: Domain] and is completely free-to-use!

 # This web application is currently under development.
 This project primarily serves as a platform to create an API focused on utilizing almost entirely pure JavaScript.
 This project emphasizes minimal HTML usage and completely avoids third-party libraries.